advanova/talend-open-studio/README.md

 - When using the "commit" command, the script will fetch patch information from the specified version-patch, reset the submodule to its last committed state, and then check out the submodule with the extracted version and patch.
 It will also create a `product.properties` file with version, patch, timestamp, release.suffix, and revision.filename and perform a Git commit using the provided version-patch as the commit message.

 - The "clean" command resets Git submodules to the last committed state and removes untracked files from the project's working directory, excluding files specified in `.gitignore`.

-- The "build" command runs the specified Maven build command for your project.

 - The "update" command initializes and updates Git submodules to their latest versions.